S :Society

 • Mie Plant, Shinshiro Plant, Mishima Plant, Onomichi Plant, Ibaraki Plant, Nagano Plant, Hiratsuka Factory, Yokohama Tire Retread Hokkaido Office, Saitama Office, and Nagoya Office, D-PARC, Aichi Tire

-(1) Yokohama Rubber is committed to biodiversity conservation at all of its production facilities, both in Japan (12 locations) and overseas (9 locations).
-In fiscal year 2023, the company continued its ongoing biodiversity initiatives, which include:
+(1) Yokohama Rubber is committed to biodiversity conservation at all of its production facilities, both in Japan (12 locations) and overseas (8 locations).

 (6) Various sites supported the maintenance of infrastructure and services in various regions.